royce-mathew/robloxapi/README.md

 # robloxapi
-robloxapi is a async Rust API wrapper for roblox; Fork of PythonicIconic's [RbxAPI-rs](https://github.com/PythonicIconic/RbxAPI-rs).
+robloxapi is a open source async Rust API wrapper for roblox; Fork of PythonicIconic's [RbxAPI-rs](https://github.com/PythonicIconic/RbxAPI-rs).

-## Usage
-TBA
+# Getting Started
+You can install the library by running `cargo add roboxapi`

+### Retrieving Users
 Example of retrieving a given user, three different ways!
 ```rust
 use rbxapi;